 Guided Learning: 10

 Indicative content includes:

-- Creating and managing fashion brands
+- Creating and managing luxury and fashion brands

 - The fashion consumer

 - Fashion internationalisation and customisation

 |Oral exam or presentation||GROUP BASED ORAL PRESENTATION (5-8 minutes)||50|

 |Coursework||GROUP REPORT (2,000 WORDS)||50|

 Individual report: 1500 words 50% Viva voce: 5 mins 50%

 The assessment strategy is designed to provide students with the opportunity to demonstrate their ability to understand core marketing concepts and theories and critically apply it in the context of fashion and luxury marketing.
 Group work will enhance the students team working ability, a useful skill in many business contexts, including the fashion industry.
 It also examines their capacity to communicate ideas to an audience and increases their public speaking skills.
 Students will also have the opportunity to reflect on their group work.